Friday, March 30, 2007

 Banana & Mango Fritter.
 I enjoyed this most.
 Have fallen hard for this combination ever since I was introduced to it barely a year ago.

 Story time.
 We were greeted with the usual boisterous greeting one gets at Jap retaurants but odd part was the 'eyes' that followed us to our table where a friend was already seated and had started off with a few dishes.
 He was real early and gluttony got the better of him.
-Hey, that reminded me, we should not had split the bill equally!
+Hey, that reminded me, we should not had splitted the bill equally!
 Aiyaya.
 Oh back to the eyes.
-Most of them belong to the 5 idle staff behind the sushi/sashimi counters.
+Most of them belonged to the 5 idle staff behind the sushi/sashimi counters.
 Stares which either say we don't look like usuals at such classy joints or maybe they don't see that many patrons given any time of the day.
 Oblivious to my discomfort, the rest plonked themselves right in view of the counter. -_-"

 Dishes came dishes go at quite a slow pace though we were the only 1 of the 3 tables occupied.
 We were busy chatting away at controlled volume due to the serene atmosphere.
 Our effort was most unnecessary.
 You know why?
 The chef was using our orders of Ice Cream Tempura and Banana Mango Fritters as teaching aids!
 The staff behind the counters were making a rukus with comments and questions while watching the ingredients being wraped, torched and plated. @_@" That pasar malam scene (as one of my friends called it) did not end there.
 It continued until we left.
 After our desserts were served which did take quite some time, the chef seemed to be dishing out lessons on the basics of sashimi, sushi or whatever cold dishes preparation.
 Either that or he was just showing off to a most appreciative crowd, the staff.
 Friend who had been there before said that nothing of such happened during his last visit early this year.
 Well, maybe it was a really very slow day.
 V e r y s l o w .